vedaprakashms/CaffeineAddict/README.md

 For those who are not able to access the features to exe file, please use the VB script (only key strokes in a notepad) or the Excel file (almost similar to exe file but using VBA)<br/>

+To exit of the excel VBA, press Esc key or Ctrl + Break

 # Should use at your own caution, when using in workspaces, consult the work guidelines for safe usage.